blazQ/pentakey-dolores/README.md

 And you'll find the result in the output folder.

 ## How it works

+### pentakey_adapter.py

+This script defines a series of steps required in order to rearrange and make sense of the neural net's json output.

+It basically reads a json file, currently from the input folder, with the get_arranged_output function.
+This function opens the file, and iterates on the entries in the resulting python dictionary.

+The first thing it does, it gets all of the SCORE elements described in the model.

+The reason we do this is that all of the notes are contained in this element, and there's one for each row of the musical score image.

+By getting the scores, we basically know how big each section of the musical sheet paper is.

+We then proceed in reordering every score depending on the y axis.
+(Obviously the scores which are higher on paper have a smaller center y coordinate)
+This is done in order to establish a precedence which is used to rearrange all of the elements in the following sections.

+Then, for every score, we iterate through the model's output and we add, for each score's sublists, all of the elements which fall within the score's bounding boxes.
+This is done wih simple math, by checking if the y coordinate of the object falls within the score's bboxes.
+Then, after every object has been put in the right "bucket", we proceed in sorting them by x coordinate, declaring who comes first and who comes second for each row.

+At the end, we append every sublist to the arranged output list of lists, which reeturns an arranged, "normalized" list of lists containing a list for each score, each of them containing musical notation elements.

+This is not the only thing we must do.
+In particular, for the currently used neural net, we need to normalize durations.

+In short, sometimes the model will insert durations after the note.
+Sometimes it will insert them before the notes.
+And sometimes the duration will not be explicitly stated, but needs to be deduced from the position of the note inside a beam.

+The rule is pretty simple: for every beam the note is contained in, the standard duration (1/4) gets halved.

+We could also approach the problem in the opposite way, by deducing the duration further down the pipeline, in the parser, and keeping the beams tangled.
+To avoid complicating the parser logic, since this is meant to be a first approach and part of the parser was already written, we decided to untangle the beams right now.
+But it must be noted that this is also a valid approach, that could avoid us losing beam information.

+Modifying the logic in case something needs to be added should be pretty simple: avoid removing the beam information in the normalize_durations function and discover a new way to implement it in the parser.

+Anyway, after the durations for every node are inserted and the beams are removed from the equation, we only need to tag the time signature.
+The model doesn't immediately recognize which is the numerator and which is the denominator, so by simply viewing whose center y is higher we tag each timesign element with its correct position in the fraction, so the parser simply needs to read this information.

+Then, the output gets saved in a json file, ready to be interpreted by the parser.

 ### scoreParser.py

 This script defines classes and functions to map simple strings - found in the model's prediction output - to MusicXML elements (specifically using the pymusicxml library) and build a musical score in the form a .musicxml file.